edinburghvishub/edinburghvishub.github.io/lab-touchscreen.md

 ### Microsoft Surface Book 2

 13'' and 15'' laptop with detachable display and pen+touch surface.
+Ready for touch applications and AR.x

 Specs:
 * 1060 NVIDIA GeForce GTX graphics